terrysheng/azure-content-zhtw/articles/site-recovery/site-recovery-vmware-to-azure-classic.md

 The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.

-完整的檔案可在 [Microsoft 下載中心](http://go.microsoft.com/fwlink/?LinkId=529428)取得。Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.
+The complete file may be found on the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428).Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.

 ## 後續步驟